Biomedical

 Encyclopedia of DNA Elements (ENCODE)

-The ENCODE dataset contains information for approximately 7000 experiments along with 14,000 BED files collected by The Encyclopedia of DNA Elements (ENCODE) Consortium.
-Examples of experiment metadata captured include the target biosample, assay type, gene assembly, etc. Bed files link to individual bed lines, which state the genomic position of individual peaks.
-Data Commons ingested all experimental data in BED format.
+The ENCODE experimental dataset contains information for approximately 7000 experiments along with 14,000 BED files collected by The Encyclopedia of DNA Elements (ENCODE) Consortium.
+Examples of experiment metadata captured include the target biosample, assay type, gene assembly, etc. Data Commons include the meta data for all experimental datasets in ENCODE as of 2019.

 Data made available under: ENCODE Data Use Policy for External Users.
 This data was formatted for Data Commons through a collaboration with Dr. Anthony Oro’s group at Stanford University.